dfinance/docs/move_vm/modules.md

 There are two types of smart contracts in **dfinance**: module and script.

-Difference between them that module is deployed \(published\) into blockchain storage and is stored under the deployer account, while script is simply a transaction-as-script and can only operate with existing modules.
+Difference between them that module is published into blockchain storage and is stored under the publisher account, while script is simply a transaction-as-script and can only operate with existing modules.

 The Move Book also has a section about [modules](https://move-book.com/chapters/module.html) in Move language.